|Nutrition Facts (per serving)|

 Gently rub the grilled slices of bread with the cut end of the raw garlic cloves.

 Top each slice with the marinated tomatoes.
 Sprinkling with flaky sea salt and chopped fresh basil leaves.
 Finish with a drizzle of the remaining olive oil.
 Serve immediately.

 - If you omit the tomatoes and basil and just drizzle the garlic-rubbed toasted slices with extra-virgin olive oil, you have what is called fettunta (literally, "oily slice") in Tuscany, or the Italian version of garlic bread.

 - Romans sometimes top their bruschetta with anchovies and fresh mozzarella.

 - Sicilians might use fresh oregano instead of fresh basil.

 - Another Tuscan favorite is white cannellini beans on top of the bruschetta instead of tomatoes, topped with extra-virgin olive oil, salt, and pepper.

-- A winter version of Tuscan-style bruschetta incorporates boiled dinosaur (also known as Tuscan or lacinato) kale (cavolo nero).
+- A winter version of Tuscan-style bruschetta incorporates boiled dinosaur kale (also known as Tuscan kale, lacinato kale, or cavolo nero).